Skip to main content

 • Follow-through on the already-shipped Journal baseline rather than first delivery of it.

-• Annotation and player-note support if that open question resolves in-scope.
+• Annotation and player-note support if the wave brief selects them in-scope.

 • Deeper Journal linking back into Current Plan where prior day context materially explains current pressure.